 Method

-[...An overview of our proposed system is shown in Error!
-Reference source not found..
-An N-channel EEG is transformed into N independent feature streams using a standard sliding window based approach.
-A sequential modeler analyzes each channel and produces event hypotheses.
-Three passes of postprocessing are performed to produce the final output.
-In this section, we discuss the various components of this system, including development of the statistical models using a supervised training approach.
-We begin with a discussion of the data used to train and evaluate the system....]
+In order to evaluate the usefulness and validity of engaging student raters in the creation of an annotated seizure database, performance by students must be compared to that of board certified neurologists on the same data.
+Students were evaluated on test sets compiled from 3 different universities, each of which were annotated by neurologists with their own process and standards for annotation of seizure events.
+Performance by each student annotator, in addition to an agreed-upon reference, were compared to the gold-standard annotations.
+Cohen’s Kappa statistic, generated by two different scoring metrics namely Any-overlap and Epoch scoring method, was used to evaluate each comparison.

 Evaluation Data

-The records used in this study were collected from three EEG seizure data sources from three different medical institutions.
+The records used in this study were collected from three EEG seizure data sources from three different medical institutions to ensure a variety of seizure data and of local standards for annotation by expert raters.
 Creating data for this type of study is a challenge because there is a practical limit to the amount of data that can be annotated by our expert raters.
-Therefore, these three subsets were constructed to be as rich as possible and to contain a reasonable distribution of the types of events that cause problems for our annotators.
-A subset of the TUSZ Corpus (ref, XXXX), which we refer to as TUSZ-IRA, contained pruned records from 5 subjects with a total duration of 25,940 seconds of multichannel EEG data.
+Therefore, these three subsets were constructed to be as rich as possible and to contain a reasonable distribution of the types of events such as subtle or brief ones that cause problems for our annotators.
+A subset which were refer to as TUSZ-IRA, which is taken from the TUSZ Corpus (ref, XXXX), contains pruned records from 5 subjects with a total duration of 25,940 seconds of multichannel EEG data.

-A second subset was created from the DU Corpus, which we refer to as DU-IRA, that also contained records from 5 patients consisting of 72,001 seconds of multichannel data.
+A second subset, which we refer to as DUSZ-IRA, was created from the DU Corpus, also contained records from 5 patients consisting of 72,001 seconds of multichannel data.
 This data was extracted from continuous EEG (cEEG) records and was not pruned.
-A third similar subset was constructed from the Emory University dataset, which we refer to as EU-IRA), that contained records from 3 patients consisting of 66,530 seconds of multichannel data.
-Both datasets were collected from critically ill ICU patients. [... explain why you only took 3 instead of 5 patients from the EU set ...]
+A third similar subset, referred to as the EUSZ-IRA set, was constructed from the Emory University dataset.
+EUSZ-IRA contains records from 3 patients consisting of 66,530 seconds of multichannel data.
+Both datasets were collected from critically ill ICU patients.
+Expert annotations in EUSZ-IRA were found to be less consistent than those from the DUSZ-IRA, leading us to select fewer patients from Emory University than from Duke University for use in evaluative tests.

 Each inter-rater agreement test was performed independently such that trained student annotators were provided a combination of ictal and non-ictal files in TUSZ-IRA and ictal-only cEEG files from DUSZ-IRA and EUSZ-IRA.
 The gold-standard annotations of the DUSZ-IRA and EUSZ-IRA subsets were generated by neurologists at these respective institutions.
 In the DUSZ-IRA set these gold-standard annotations represent an agreement met by two neurologists (Swisher et al., 2015).
 In the EUSZ-IRA set these gold-standard annotations were annotated independently by three different neurologists (Haider et al., 2016).
 The TUSZ-IRA was originally distributed to 23 neurologists, four of whom completed and returned their annotations within the suggested timeline.
 According to gold-standard seizure annotations, there were 157 seizures of diverse focality, morphology, and duration between all IRA subsets.
 The distribution of number of seizures based on their duration are shown in Figure 2.
 The seizures collected from TUSZ were within the range of 1 to 5 minutes.
 The majority of seizures in the DUSZ distribution have a duration within 30 seconds to 3 minutes.
 The majority of EUSZ seizures were 1 to 3 minutes long.